 CBB participants are divided into LAP teams of approximately eight members based on sector diversity and TetraMap© models of behavior taken during the program experience.

-LAP teams meet with their Champion for one hour during each of five CBB session days between November and May.
+LAP teams meet with their Champion for one hour during each of five CBB session days between November and May (Class of 2021 schedule).
 Teams will also meet between session days; how often a team meets is determined by the team with input from the Champion.